-Epidemiology of rosacea described in United KingdomMay 21st, 2012 in Diseases, Conditions, Syndromes /
+Epidemiology of rosacea described in United KingdomMay 21, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay) -- The incidence of rosacea in the United Kingdom is 1.65 per 1,000 person-years, with alcohol consumption linked to a modest increase in risk and current smoking linked to an decreased risk, according to a study published online May 5 in the British Journal of Dermatology.